New Irish Republican Army: Actions

 On 18 August 2020, ten suspects were arrested in Northern Ireland as part of an all-island operation against the New IRA.
 The PSNI and Gardaí joined forces for 48 hours to carry out arrests and searches.
 The PSNI said that officers had made a number of arrests under the Terrorism Act across Northern Ireland in relation to New IRA activities.
 Those arrested were held in PSNI custody suites in Belfast.
 The PSNI raided properties in Derry, East Tyrone and Belfast.
 In the Republic Gardaí raided properties in Dublin, Cork, Kerry and Laois but arrested nobody.

 On 21 April 2021, the group said that it had planted an explosive device behind a PSNI officer's car in Dungiven.
 The device was made safe by the bomb disposal unit.

 On 17 February 2022, the group claimed responsibility for shooting a man in the legs in Strabane the week before.

 On 17 November 2022, the New IRA claimed responsibility for a bomb attack in which two PSNI officers were targeted by an explosive device which detonated near their vehicle while they were on patrol in Strabane, County Tyrone.
 Neither officer was seriously injured in the attack.

 The New IRA admitted in a typed statement that it had carried out the attempted murder of PSNI Detective Chief Inspector John Caldwell, who was shot multiple times by two gunmen in front of his son and other children after a youth football session he had been coaching on 22 February 2023.
-As of 26 February 2023 the PSNI had arrested six people in connection with the attempted murder.
+As of 26 February 2023, the PSNI had arrested six people in connection with the attempted murder.
 Rallies in County Tyrone organized under the slogan 'No Going Back', in reference to the violence of The Troubles, condemned the shooting.

 On 9 April 2023, the PSNI foiled a bomb plot that was aimed to disrupt US President Joe Biden's visit to Belfast on 12 April, to mark the 25th anniversary of the Good Friday Agreement.

 On 22 May 2024, the PSNI arrested two men in Derry and seized an AK-47 variant assault rifle.

+On 30 March 2026, a pizza delivery driver was forced at gunpoint to deliver an explosive to a police station in Lurgan.
+The New IRA claimed responsibility for the operation on 3 April.

+On 26 April 2026, a car was hijacked and later exploded outside of a police station in Dunmurry, with police suspecting the New IRA.
+They claimed responsibility days later and announced the homes of police officers are potential targets.

+On 21 July 2026, a car being driven by a woman in her 20s was stopped by Gardai near Carrickmacross and discovered to contain an 'extremely significant' bomb.
+The car was intended to be driven across the border, with the New IRA allegedly being responsible.
+A man in his 40s was subsequently arrested in Dublin.

 Status

-On 30 June 2023, the United States added the New IRA into the list of Foreign Terrorist Organizations.
-It is widely believed that Saoradh is the political wing of the New IRA.
+On 30 June 2023, the United States added the New IRA into the list of Foreign Terrorist Organisations.
+It is widely considered that Saoradh is the political wing of the New IRA.